How to Thin Oil Based Polyurethane: Expert Tips and Solutions

 What should I do if I accidentally thinned the polyurethane too much?

-Yes, you can add more polyurethane to restore the desired consistency, mixing thoroughly to ensure even distribution.
+Add more polyurethane to achieve the desired consistency, mixing thoroughly for even distribution.

 How long should I wait before applying a second coat after thinning?

-Yes, typically wait 4-6 hours or until the first coat is completely dry to the touch, depending on environmental conditions.
+Typically, wait 4-6 hours or until the first coat is completely dry to the touch, depending on the environmental conditions.